 Edit and Delete Pending Prescriptions from the Rx Task Queue

-PCC 9.0 adds red edit pencil and trash can icons to pending prescriptions in the Rx Task Queue.
+PCC 9.0 adds a red edit pencil and a trash can icon to pending prescriptions in the Rx Task Queue.
 Use these to edit or delete prescriptions.

-Note: A reminder: clicking on a patient’s name in the Rx Task Queue brings you directly to the eRx section of the chart for the encounter of the prescription.
+Note: As before, you can click on a patient’s name in the Rx Task Queue brings you directly to the eRx section of the chart for the encounter of the prescription.